NathStevo97/certifications-notes/vmware/vmware-tanzu/04_Tanzu_Kubernetes_Grid_Extensions/01_Tanzu_Kubernetes_Grid_Extensions/4 01 - Tanzu Kubernetes Grid Extensions 681032ce4b66479fb91ecccaed103398.md

 - Extensions are configured by creating a Kubernetes secret containing related configuration data
 - The configuration file for each extension is defined in a file of format `<extension>-data-values.yaml` - this is used to create a Kubernetes secret named `<extension>-data-values`
 - When kapp-controller deploys an extension, it reads the secret configuration to apply it to the extension
-- Changes to the secret resource will automatically be picked up by the kapp-controller once the secret’s data is updated.
+- Changes to the secret resource will automatically be picked up by the kapp-controller once the secret's data is updated.

 # Cert-Manager